 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-In 2021 the ASA and CAP launched a Climate Change and the Environment (CCE) project, to respond to the ongoing climate crisis and take action to ensure that environmental claims in advertising are not misleading or irresponsible.
+The ASA and CAP’s Climate Change and the Environment (CCE) project is in place to respond to the ongoing climate crisis, and to take action to ensure that environmental claims in advertising are not misleading or irresponsible.
 Updates about our work in this area are published here.

 Claims about the output of a renewable electricity producing site should be demonstrably true.